Volunteer Frequently Asked Questions (FAQ)

 Do I need to carry malpractice insurance to volunteer at the clinic site?

-We have what is called FTCA (Federal Tort Claims Act) for our volunteer Doctors and Dentists.
+We have what is called FTCA (Federal Tort Claims Act) for our volunteer Doctors, Dentists, and other licensed providers.
 This is an application process for malpractice immunity.
 If you are interested please see the Medical/Dental Director or volunteer coordinator.

 How much time is required to volunteer?